Summary

 10 Minute(s)

-Continue to slide 13.
+Continue to slide 15.
 Have students watch the following short video: "Emmett Till's Mother Speaks."

-Display slide 14 with the strategy Point of Most Significance (POMS) and have students turn to their group and discuss their POMS.
+Display slide 16 with the strategy Point of Most Significance (POMS) and have students turn to their group and discuss their POMS.
 Invite a few to share out their POMS.

 Explain to students that Emmett Till’s murder led to the activism and resistance we know now as the Civil Rights Movement.
-For decades, African-Americans fought for equality and continue to fight today.
+For decades, African Americans fought for equality and continue to fight today.

 Distribute the attached Public Law 117–107 handout.
 Groups can share this handout.
 Explain to students that this law is often referred to as the "Emmett Till Anti-Lynching Act," and it was passed on March 29, 2022.
-With their groups, students will use the strategy S-I-T, found on slide 15, to analyze the law.
-Students will identify the following:
+Transition to slide 17 and introduce the instructional strategy S-I-T.

-• A surprising fact or idea
+A surprising fact or idea

-• An interesting fact or idea
+An interesting fact or idea

-• A troubling fact or idea
+A troubling fact or idea

 Students can record their answers on sticky notes or on the back of their Window Notes handout.
 Once students have had enough time to record their responses, bring students back together to share their thoughts.